You are here

 From 2000 to 2002 I attended a post-degree course (Aufbaustudium) in Computational Linguistics at Centrum fuer Informations- und Sprachverarbeitung, Ludwig-Maximilians-Universitaet, Munich, Germany.
 I also worked at Sails Labs Munich, an IT company developing machine translation systems.

-In 2010 I defended my Phd thesis in "Language Sciences" at Università Ca' Foscari, Venice, under the supervision of Emanuele Pianta and Prof. Rodolfo Delmonte.
-My work was about the semi-automatic development of FrameNet for Italian.
+In 2010 I defended my Phd thesis in "Language Sciences" at Università Ca' Foscari, Venice (advisors: Emanuele Pianta and Prof. Rodolfo Delmonte).

 From 2010 to 2013 I held a post-doc position at Fondazione Bruno Kessler and I was involved in the Pescado, Terence and NewsReader European projects.
 I was also teaching assistant of Computational Linguistics at University of Bolzano, Faculty of Computer Science.